-Any decision making in response to a safeguarding concern must be legally literate based on understanding and the application of fundamental principles that are at the heart of the care act which includes a duty to promote well-being and to adopt a flexible approach, focusing on what matters most to the individual.
+Regardless of the decision to progress the concern to a safeguarding enquiry, any decision making in response to a safeguarding concern must be legally literate based on understanding and the application of fundamental principles that are at the heart of the care act which includes a duty to promote well-being and to adopt a flexible approach, focusing on what matters most to the individual.
 The 6 statutory safeguarding adult principles (see above) underpin all aspects of adult safeguarding work these should be clearly and openly addressed from the outset and placed at the heart of decision making and action.

 Alongside this there must be transparency in applying the 5 principles of the Mental Capacity Act 2005.
-There must be a strong focus on the person concerned, the outcomes they want to achieve and how these maybe accomplished.
-This is at the heart of Making Safeguarding personal.
-Adults must be involved in decision making and where the adult has (substantial difficulty) in being involved.
-The support of a suitable person or advocate must be offered.
-As set out in the Care and Support statutory guidance.
-However if a person declines Safeguarding support and/or a s42 enquiry that is not the end of the matter.
+The person concerned is central to the concern, with a focus on the outcomes they want to achieve and how these maybe accomplished.
+This is at the heart of Making Safeguarding Personal.
+Adults must be involved in decision making and where the adult has substantial difficulty in being involved the support of a suitable person or advocate must be offered as set out in the Care and Support statutory guidance.

+However if a person declines safeguarding support and/or a s42 enquiry that is not the end of the matter.
 Consideration should be given to ways in which the risk to the adult could be managed or mitigated, taking into account the impact of abuse or neglect on the person's well-being, including their vital interests and the impact on others in the situation.

 Adults need to be able to make informed choices from the information they are given.
 In order to do this they may need support in a variety of ways such as the help of a family member or friend (subject to considerations below), an independent advocate or Independent Mental Capacity Advocate, a language interpreter or other communication assistance or aid.
 The need for an Advocate should be considered at the point of the first contact with the Local Authority and at any subsequent stage of the safeguarding enquiry or SAR.
-For further information, please see Chapter 9 of the RBSAB Adult Safeguarding Multi-Agency Policy and Procedures, available at www.rbsab.org.
+For further information, please see Chapter 9 of the RBSAB Adult Safeguarding Multi-Agency Policy and Procedures, available at www.rochdalesafeguarding.com